AB 237 (Patel, D-San Diego)

 Oppose Through Coalition

-AB 692 would make employment-related contracts entered into on or after Jan.
-1, 2026 — in which an employer requires an employee to pay for work-related training programs if the employment relationship ends before an agreed upon time — unlawful and void.
+AB 692 would make unlawful and void employment-related contracts entered into on or after Jan.
+1, 2026, in which an employer requires an employee to pay for work-related training programs if the employment relationship ends before an agreed upon time.
+Amendments taken in the Assembly Appropriations Committee permit an employer to require that an employee repay tuition reimbursement if they are terminated for gross misconduct.

 Kalyn Dean